LalithAditya09999/Job_profile_dashboard/README.md

 # HirePortal — Job Board & Profile Completion UI

-A responsive React.js application built for the InAmigos Foundation assignment.
+A responsive React.js application built for the Kovon Technologies Assignment.

 ## 🚀 Live Demo
 Deploy to Vercel in one click (see below).